omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- need to fix scheduling workouts individually by coach.
+  - currently if you are a coach and have created a workout for multiple athletes and then go to a specific athletes workout instance and try to schedule just that workout, it will schedule all athletes instances who have that workout.
+  - can just create a new view for interim created workouts assigned to multiple people
+    - can have new interim view have new links to new schedule views that easily allow for scheduling for multiple users.
+    - that way the schedule views for multiple at once and for just one are seperate.
 - create a group model that athletes can be added to by coaches
   - this will allow coaches to add workouts to all athletes in a specific group when creating workouts
 - clicking on an athletes workouts from the coaches page currently sends you to the athletes workoutinstance
   - I think this is okay but maybe change the url so it <coachusername>/athletes/<athleteusername>/instance
     - this would basically be creating a new page+url+view that has all the same stuff as the current instance view
       - may be unnecessary and can leave as is
-- when a coach creates a workout give option to what athletes he wants to give it to
-  - will have to be handled in view functions
-  - will need same functionality from delete_schedule where the form is initially populated by users athletes
-    - also need to set the form.fields['athletes'].choices in the POST before the form.is_valid()
-    - if user.is_coach or user.is_gymowner:
-      - instance.current_user = choice of athletes
-    - else:
-      - form.fields['choose_athletes'].exclude() or something like that. exclude might need a tuple if done in form
+- add coaches self to athlete list they can assign workouts to.
 - make 2 create workout buttons for coaches, one for themselves and one for their athletes
     - if creating for themselves, also give option to share with athletes and vis versa
 - in add_athletes_to_coach view